 What is Intimate Partner Violence (IPV)?

-IPV can be emotional, physical, sexual or economic abuse.
+Intimate partner violence is a pattern of coercive or controlling behavior that can include financial, physical, or psychological abuse.
 It is the most common and least reported crime in our country.
-Click here to read our IPV booklet – a quick guide to what it is, how to recognize it, and what you can do about it.
+Click here to read our Intimate Partner Violence booklet – a quick guide to what it is, how to recognize it, and what you can do about it.
 If you or someone you know may be facing intimate partner violence, go to our help page for immediate assistance.

 Womenspace believes that each person has the right to lead a life free from violence and fear of abuse.
-All people have the desire and capacity to control their own lives.
 We provide the following services to the Lane County community:

 - Emergency Services – Confidential Shelter and 24-hour Crisis Line